Transportation and Public Works (TPW) Services

-To report flooding or dangerous street conditions such as trees or other obstacles on city streets, hazardous potholes, traffic signal malfunctions, damaged street lights or traffic signs, call Customer Service.
+To report flooding or dangerous street conditions such as trees or other obstacles on city streets, hazardous potholes, traffic signal malfunctions, damaged street lights or traffic signs, call customer service at 817-392-1234.
+(Or use the myFW app.)

 Traffic Markings, Signs and Signals

 Traffic signs and signals help control traffic to make intersections safer for all modes of transportation.
-TPW continually investgates signage needs citywide as well as installs temporary signs for special events as needed.
+TPW continually investigates signage needs citywide as well as installs temporary signs for special events as needed.

 Neighborhood Identification Signs